Dorothea of Mansfeld: Medical practice

 Dorothea was commonly known for her selfless service to people of all social classes.
 The most important aspect of her medical care was her altruistic acts of kindness towards the poor.
 She was a very charitable healer and her medical recipes were known to heal thousands of people from near and far.
 Despite being a widow, and therefore economically unstable, she used her healing abilities to heal both rich and poor people.
 She gave many gifts, and would often perform medical healing as an act of charity.
 With a humanist upbringing by her father, she learned to create relationships with noble people of both Catholic and Protestant background, she was also supportive to the Jewish community that tried to make a home in the Mansfeld area.

 It was expected for noblewomen to have basic medical knowledge in order to provide assistance to anyone living on their estates.
 However, Dorothea extensively researched medical practices, and developed a knowledge that surpassed these narrow expectations.
 Her work gained fame when she was almost 80 years old.
 Many of Dorothea's recipes were referenced in medical recipe books, and her medical advice was sought out by many German princes and noblemen.
 Her most prized recipes were for two types of aqua vitae a white and a yellow version.
 Both were strong alcoholic beverages, the yellow slightly sweeter.
 These drinks were very popular because they could be used to treat multiple ailments.
 These recipes made use of distilled water, which was a popular medical treatment for the elite.
 The distillation process for any medicine took long periods of time from months to years.
 Dorothea was one of the earliest to create a distilling house on her property, and after her example many noblewomen followed.
 These distilleries were not only present on private properties but also at churches, monasteries, and other public locations.
 The garden at the Mansfeld castle grew many of the common ingredients that Dorothea used for her recipes such as herbs, flowers, fruits, and other plants.

 Sample recipe

-Dorothea's recipe books and any other copied works of hers were treasured not only because of her medical knowledge, but also because she had uniquely beautiful penmanship.
-The act of making books during this time period is described as a painstakingly long process that was done with patience, money, and practice.
-To write a book an author must have the time and resources to obtain all necessary supplies.
+Dorothea's recipe books and other copied works were well-regarded due to both her medical knowledge and appealing penmanship.
+Her penmanship was considered to have exceptional form; making books during this time period was a long process, requiring patience, money, and practice.